Raymond Barre: Post-premiership

-After he departed from the head of the cabinet, he was elected deputy of Rhône département under the label of the Union for French Democracy (UDF), although he never formally joined the party.
+After he resigned as head of the cabinet, he was elected deputy of Rhône département under the label of the Union for French Democracy (UDF).
+However, he never formally joined the party.
 He held his parliamentary seat until 2002.

 In the 1980s, he competed for the leadership of the right against Chirac.
 Believing that the "cohabitation" was incompatible with the "Fifth Republic", he let Chirac take the lead of the cabinet after the 1986 legislative election.
-He ran as UDF candidate for president in the 1988 election, but some components of his party supported covertly the other right-wing candidate, the Neo-Gaullist Prime Minister Jacques Chirac.
+He ran as UDF candidate for president in the 1988 election, but some components of his party covertly supported the other right-wing candidate, the Neo-Gaullist Prime Minister Jacques Chirac.
 In this, in spite of positive polls at the beginning of the campaign, he came third behind the two protagonists of the "cohabitation": the Socialist President François Mitterrand and Jacques Chirac.
 For the second round, he called his voters to transfer to the RPR candidate, who was finally defeated.

-After the failure of his presidential candidacy, he focused on his local tenures, in Lyon.
-In 1995, the RPR Mayor of Lyon Michel Noir could not compete for another term due to a judicial indictment, and consequently, Barre was the conservative candidate for the mayoralty.
-He was elected but he did not run for a second term in 2001.
+After his presidential candidacy failed, he focused on his local tenures in Lyon.
+In 1995, the RPR Mayor of Lyon, Michel Noir, could not compete for another term due to a judicial indictment, so Barre was the conservative candidate for the mayoralty.
+He was elected, but he did not run for a second term in 2001.
 One year later, he finished his last parliamentary term in the French National Assembly and retired from politics.

-Raymond Barre was probably the only French politician to have reached such high levels of responsibilities without having ever been an official member or leader of any political party.
-He always kept some distance with what he considered to be the political "microcosm".
+Raymond Barre was probably the only French politician to have reached such high levels of responsibility without having ever been an official member or leader of any political party.
+He always kept some distance from what he considered to be the political "microcosm".

 Raymond Barre died on 25 August 2007 at age 83 at the Val-de-Grâce military hospital in Paris, where he was being treated for heart problems since his transfer from a hospital in Monaco on 11 April 2007.